-Net exporter until 2015, net importer from 2016 to 2018.
+Net exporter until 2015, net importer in 2016 and 2017.

-Until 2015, the market price differential was set to zero as tomatoes was an exportable item neither subject to export subsidies nor other market price policies either supporting or taxing producers.
-Tomatoes started to become a net importable item in 2016, so a market price differential was computed using the the actual price gap to reflect existing border measures.
+Market price differential set to zero as tomatoes was an exportable item neither subject to export subsidies nor other market price policies either supporting or taxing producers.
+Trade status was not stabilised in 2016-17, so the same assumption was applied but could be reconsidered if it is imported for a third year.